WilliamCheung2004/Beta-Defence/README.md

 This local server is required to run the game since a CORS error will pop up if not - basically meaning the game won't run properly.

-I hope you enjoy your time playing this game.

 ---

 ## 🎮 Features